DoubleClick Natural Search

 You can name the parameter and its value whatever you like, using the required

 key=valuesyntax.
 For example,

 nst=0.
 If you're already using a parameter that identifies the URL source as DS, you can use the existing parameter.
-For example, if you've linked your DS account with Google Analytics, you can use
+For example, if you've linked your DS account with Google Analytics or enabled auto-tagging in AdWords, you can use

 gclid=.*as the exclusion parameter that DS will automatically pass to landing pages.